INTERVIEW 2022.10.07

 Q. How did you find the match against Kashima without Morishige on the field?

-A. As a team, we have been able to carry out what we need to do with increasing precision as the matches progress.
-I think it was a good game because we were able to clearly express how we want to play rather than focusing on the opponent.
+A: As a team, we have been able to carry out what we need to do with increasing precision as we play more matches, and rather than focusing on the opponent, we were able to clearly express how we want to fight.
+I think it was a good match.

 Q. We faced Shonan in the Levain Cup as well, so I think there are parts where we understand how they play.
 What kind of image do you have of them?